Do you remember how to finger knit?

 So, how about a few ideas for turning that chain into something more appealing to your kids?

-- Use one strip of knitting to make a necklace.
+- Make a necklace.
 Sew another one into the shape of a flower and attach to your necklace.

 - Sew together your knitted strips to make a scarf.